-Who does this apply to:
+Which applicants does this apply to:

 What type of applications does this apply to:

-- Entry Clearance applications
+- Entry clearance applications

 - Leave to Remain (Initial or Extension) applications